auth0/docs/articles/applications/reference/wildcard-subdomains.md

 * The URL **MUST NOT** contain more than one wildcard. `https://*.*.example.com` will not work.

 * A wildcard **MAY** be prefixed and/or suffixed with additional valid hostname characters. `https://prefix-*-suffix.example.com` will work.

-* A URL with a valid wildcard **WILL** match a URL with no subdomain at the same level as the wildcard. `https://*.example.com` will work with `https://example.com`.
+A wildcard for subdomains of cloud provider **SHOULD** always include at least a prefix or a suffix, such as `https://my-app-prefix-*.heroku.com`.

 * A URL with a valid wildcard **WILL NOT** match a URL more than one subdomain level in place of the wildcard. `https://*.example.com` will not work with `https://sub1.sub2.example.com`.